? Featured image photo credit: Alex Diaz

-- Restricted use of walking poles from the start line to Los Canarios AID Station
+- Restricted use of trekking poles from the start line to Los Canarios AID Station

-- Restricted use of walking poles from El Pico de Las Ovejas to Refugio Punta de Los Roques
+- Restricted use of trekking poles from El Pico de Las Ovejas to Refugio Punta de Los Roques

-- Restricted use of walking poles from the Andenes Viewpoint to the Isaac Newton Telescope
+- Restricted use of trekking poles from the Andenes Viewpoint to the Isaac Newton Telescope

 Please visit the race website to check you have all items on the list of mandatory gear.